On the Primal Feasibility in Dual Decomposition Methods Under Additive and Bounded Errors: Dual Decomposition Applied to

 \a{.4}

-The essence of dual decomposition is to coordinate subproblems, one for each SS [\cf~\eqref{eq:dual-function-split}], to solve problem~\eqref{eq:dual-problem} by using an iterative algorithm.
-The classic subgradient method to update the dual variable $\boldsymbol{\lambda}$.
-The $\boldsymbol{\lambda}$ update is given by
+The dual decomposition furnishes a mechanism to coordinate subproblems, one for each SS [\cf~\eqref{eq:dual-function-split}], to solve problem~\eqref{eq:dual-problem} by using an iterative algorithm.
+We note that the dual function is always concave, and thus, the classic subgradient method to solve the dual problem is given by

-where $\gamma_k>0$ is the step size and $\mathbf{d}^{(k)}$ is a supergradient of $g$ at $\boldsymbol{\lambda}^{(k)}\in\R^{n}$, and $k$ signifies the iteration index.
+where $\gamma_k>0$ is the stepsize and $\mathbf{d}^{(k)}$ is a supergradient of $g$ at $\boldsymbol{\lambda}^{(k)}\in\R^{n}$, and $k$ signifies the iteration index.
 Note that the subproblem coordination is solely required to jointly construct the subgradient $\mathbf{d}^{(k)}$ at iterate $k$.
 The resulting algorithm has a very simple form. \begin{breakablealgorithm} \end{breakablealgorithm}

 Under mild technical conditions, the convergence of $\boldsymbol{\lambda}^{(k)}$ to the solution $\boldsymbol{\lambda}^\star$ of \eqref{eq:dual-problem} can be ensured, i.e., $\boldsymbol{\lambda}^{(k)}\rightarrow \boldsymbol{\lambda}^\star$ \cite[\S~1.4.2]{Polyak-Intro-Opt-1987}.
 Thus, together with additional assumptions such as the strong duality between \eqref{eq:distributed-problem} and \eqref{eq:dual-problem}, at the termination of the algorithm, a reasonable guess for the solution $\mathbf{y}^{\star}$ of \eqref{eq:distributed-problem} is obtained by averaging the solutions of the subproblems, i.e., $(1/m)\sum_i \mathbf{y}^{(k)}_i$ \cite[\S~5.5.5]{Boyd-Vandenberghe-2004}.